 A donation software takes care of the entire process for you: the donation form, collecting donor information, processing the donation and making sure it reaches your nonprofit’s bank account.

 Donorbox is a powerful donation plugin that is very simple and fast to set up.
 Its simple and effective checkout is optimized for recurring donations.
 It only takes a couple of minutes for you to start accepting donation payments.
-Over 7,000 organizations from 25 countries use the Donorbox fundraising software.
+Over 30,000 organizations from 25 countries use Donorbox fundraising software.

-In addition to being free, which is incredibly valuable for nonprofits that often struggle with resources, Donorbox offers simple and beautiful donation forms that today’s donors appreciate.
+Donorbox is free to start with and offers simple and beautiful donation forms that today’s donors appreciate (charging 1.5% as platform fees).
 It’s also secure – using Stripe’s secure token mechanism.

 Donorbox also offers multiple payment gateways, which is essential for the next generation of online donors.